Seemour History, Family Crest & Coats of Arms

-England by the ancestors of the Seemour family when they migrated to the region after the Norman Conquest in 1066.
+Seemour is a name that was brought to England by the ancestors of the Seemour family when they migrated to the region after the Norman Conquest in 1066.
 The Seemour family lived in Monmouthshire.
-Their name, however, is a reference to St. Maur, near Avranches, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to St. Maur, near Avranches, Normandy.

 Early Origins of the Seemour family